qhdusrla08/CoVT/docs/Train.md

 ## Training

 The training process consists of four stages.
+By using `4 x A6000`, they use around `20 hours` in total.
 The first stage is the **understanding stage**, after which we perform the first LoRA merge.
 The second stage is the **generation stage**, the third stage is the **reasoning stage**, and the fourth stage is the **efficient reasoning stage**.
 After completing all stages, we merge the LoRA parameters again.